johndpope/LangKit/README.md

 ```
     $ swift test
 ```
+* Tests currently do not run due to an external package.
+Please run the tests on Xcode!

 ### Xcode 7.3 with Swift 3 (OS X only) ###

 Switch the toolchain to Swift development snapshot, and open `LangKit.xcodeproj`.